Azure/azureml-assets/assets/models/system/medimageinsight/description.md

 ### Model Architecture

 Microsoft MedImageInsight includes 360 million parameter image encoder and 252 million parameter language encoder and comes as pretrained model with fine-tuning capability.
 The language encoder is not run in inference for each image.
 It is only run once (offline) to generate classifier head.
-MedImageInsight is a vision language transformer and was derviced from the Florence computer vision foundation model.
-Florence is a two-tower architecture similar to CLIP, except the DaViT archictecture is used as the image encoder and the UniCL objective is used as the objective function for MedImageInsight.
+MedImageInsight is a vision language transformer and was derived from the Florence computer vision foundation model.
+Florence is a two-tower architecture similar to CLIP, except the DaViT architecture is used as the image encoder and the UniCL objective is used as the objective function for MedImageInsight.

 Model input supports image and text input and generates vector embeddings as output.
 This is a static model trained on an offline dataset that is described below.

 ### License and where to send questions or comments about the model
 The license for MedImageParse is the MIT license.